Professional Development for Artists: The Business of Art Practices

 A training workshop for self-employed artists and creative entrepreneurs

 There’s a growing need to expose, educate, and engage artists into making their passion and talent sustainable.
 The reality is that self-employed artists and creative entrepreneurs need to be equipped with the necessary skills to move their careers forward, evaluate progress, establish objectives, and to determine the best possible route to achieve career goals.
-This course is designed to guide you on the right path to success.
+This workshop is designed to guide you on the right path to success.

-Professional Practices for Artists is a day-long program covering guidance in self-promotion, effective use of social media strategies, understanding the art market, strategic planning, and balancing studio time with business of art practices, all aimed to assist emerging and established artists in creating a pathway to success.
-The workshop encourages discussion, critiques, one-to-one conferences, research, learning together, and reflections on our own practices.
+Professional Development for Artists: Business of Art Practices is a 6-week in-person workshop, which will cover guidance in self-promotion, effective use of social media strategies, understanding the art(ist) market, strategic planning, and balancing studio time with business of art practices; all aimed to assist emerging and professional artists in creating a pathway to success.
+Artists will engage in discussions, critiques, one-to-one guidance, research, collaborative learning, and reflections on their own practices.

-- 6 Points to Effective Self-Promotion
+- 6 Key Strategies to Effective Self-Promotion

-- Importance of a Studio Visit
+- The Importance of a Studio Visit

-- understand success is defined by accountability
+- understand success works in tandem with accountability

-- develop and maintain a professional plan
+- develop and maintain a professional and strategic plan

 - create a support system

 - educate others about your studio practice and creative process

 About Frank Juarez